taiki-e/upload-rust-binary-action/README.md

           # (required) Comma-separated list of binary names (non-extension portion of filename) to build and upload.
           # Note that glob pattern is not supported yet.
           bin: ...
-          # (optional) Comma-separated list of additional files to be included to archive.
+          # (optional) Comma-separated list of additional files/directories to be included to archive.
           # Note that glob pattern is not supported yet.
           include: LICENSE,README.md
         env: